norbutlepcha25/SWE303/docs/unit2/topic3.md

 Scope Control is the process of managing changes to the project scope baseline.
 An effective process is essential to contain scope creep while still allowing for necessary and valuable changes.

+Scope control and change management ensure that a project stays aligned with its defined objectives despite **evolving requirements.** They involve monitoring project scope, **managing scope changes** systematically, and preventing uncontrolled scope creep.

+!!! warning "Note"

+    It's the project manager's job to ***limit the need for changes*** on one hand, and on the other to ***efficiently manage the changes*** in a way that the project could benefit.

+Requirement change control is the formal process of handling modifications to agreed-upon requirements in a project.
+It ensures that changes are properly documented, evaluated, approved, and communicated, preventing uncontrolled scope creep and project disruptions.

 ## 2.3.3.1 Establishing a change control board

 vA CCB is a formally constituted group of stakeholders responsible for reviewing, evaluating, approving, delaying, or rejecting changes to the project.